oracle/odpi/doc/src/functions/dpiConn.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **conn** [IN] -- a reference to the connection in which the transaction is to end.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **xid** [IN] -- a pointer to a structure of type :ref:`dpiXid<dpiXid>` which identifies the TPC transaction which is to end.
 If this value is